Skip to main content

 Important security note

-A key difference between a call to an Actor function and running library code is the difference in security context:
+A key difference between a call to an actor function and running library code is the difference in security context:

 • An actor call runs code in the actor's account and environment, with the actor itself as the current *address* (and the calling account as *caller*)